TomasVotruba/tomasvotruba.com/resources/posts/2022/2022-06-27-twig-smoke-rendering-fortune-favors-the-bold.md

 ---
 id: 364
-title: "Twig Smoke Rendering - Fortune&nbsp;Favors&nbsp;the&nbsp;Bold"
+title: "Twig Smoke Rendering - Fortune Favors the Bold"
 perex: |
     In the previous post, we set on [journey of fails](/blog/twig-smoke-rendering-journey-of-fails) with ups and downs.
 Well, mostly downs.
 I'm trying to be honest about the blind path process behind the final published work.